Man jailed for kidnapping, assault, fleeing deputies in Emery County | Gephardt Daily

 “I activated my emergency overhead lights to perform a traffic stop,” the affidavit says.

 The driver turned around in a gas station and returned to Main Street, “and rapidly accelerated westbound on Main Street.
-I pursued the vehicle west bound.
-The vehicle did in excess of 100mph in a 40mph zone through Green River.”
+I pursued the vehicle westbound.
+The vehicle did in excess of 100 mph in a 40 mph zone through Green River.”

-“The vehicle then entered I-70 west bound at mile post 160.
-Speeds were in excess of 113mph in an 80 mph zone. “
+“The vehicle then entered I-70 westbound at mile post 160.
+Speeds were in excess of 113 mph in an 80 mph zone. “

-The Honda exited Interstate 70 at mile post 116, then ran a stop sight and I pursued the vehicle west bound until the vehicle exited I-70 at mile post 116 ran a stop sign, then returned to I-70.
+The Honda exited Interstate 70 at mile post 116, then ran a stop sign before returning to I-70.

 “The vehicle did several rapid lane changes and weaved in and out of traffic while I pursued,” the reporting deputy wrote.
-“The vehicle was then spiked and stopped at about mile post 90 west bound I-70.
+“The vehicle was then spiked and stopped at about mile post 90 westbound I-70.
 I pursued the vehicle for approximately 80-90 miles.”

 Jaramillo was placed in custody.

 “When myself and other officers made contact with the victim she was lying in the rear of the vehicle.
 The victim stated ‘He took me!’
-Later the

-Victim stated that Mr. Jaramillo had ‘strangled her’ and that she had lost consciousness.
+Later the victim stated that Mr. Jaramillo had ‘strangled her’ and that she had lost consciousness.
 The victim had visible red marks on her neck and throat.”

 The woman was taken to the hospital, and in a second interview, said that “Jaramillo had choked her and placed his hand over her mouth and nose.
 The victim had a protective order against Mr. Jaramillo at the time of arrest.
 Mr. Jaramillo also had active NCIC warrants for assault and failure to appear.”